 Did you know?
 Owner Jon Insetta also owns BLK SHP at Intuitional Ale Works.

 I totally agree that it is one of the best restaurants in Jax because Orsay dished up my favourite meal during my trip with some mind-blowing dishes including scallop crudo with black truffle, mouth-watering Hudson Valley foie gras, and unique Chicken fried sweetbreads.

-Travelling Foodie Tip: Be sure to make reservations as the restaurant gets full quick, even on a Wednesday night!
+Travelling Foodie Tip: Be sure to make reservations as Restaurant Orsay gets full quick, even on a Wednesday night!